opencv/opencv/modules/core/doc/operations_on_arrays.rst

 add
 -------
-.. cpp:function:: void add(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=None(), int dtype=-1)
+.. cpp:function:: void add(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=noArray(), int dtype=-1)

     Computes the per-element sum of two arrays or an array and a scalar.